2025 Champion of Champions: Group 3

 Matches in Group 3, which comprised Zhao Xintong, Mark Allen, Jack Lisowski, and Kyren Wilson, took place on 11 November.
 In the first group semi-final, the 2025 Shanghai Masters champion Wilson faced the 2025 Northern Ireland Open champion Lisowski.
 Wilson made breaks including 88, 115, and 60 as he moved into a 3–0 lead, but Lisowski responded with breaks including 61 and 115 as he tied the scores at 3–3.
 Wilson won the with a century of 122.
-In the second group semi-final, the 2025 English Open winner Allen scored only one point in the match as the reigning World Champion Zhao made breaks including 60, 78, and 76 to record a whitewash victory.
-Zhao had returned to the UK that morning, after reaching the semi-finals of the International Championship in China.
+In the second group semi-final, the 2025 English Open winner Allen scored only one in the match as the reigning World Champion Zhao made breaks including 60, 78, and 76 to record a whitewash victory.
+Zhao had returned from China that morning, having reached the semi-finals of the International Championship.